Secure-Embedded-Systems/Skiva/README.md

 This repository includes hardware and software design files for the Skiva project presented in COSADE 2020.

 ## Organization
 * **hardaware** folder contains hardware design files for Skiva custom instructions added to LEON3 processor.
+The hardware design contains ports of the Skiva for DE2 and Sakura-G FPGA boards.
 * **software** folder contains files to generate AES code using Skiva instructions